AbdelrahmanFeteha/ML-for-Thyroid-Cancer-Disagnosis/README.md

 # Thyroid Tumor Classification using Machine Learning
 This project focuses on classifying thyroid tumors as benign or malignant based on demographic, clinical, and lifestyle data.
-It was developed as part of CMP 466 (Machine Learning and Data Mining) at the American University of Sharjah.
+It was developed as part of CMP 466 (Machine Learning and Data Mining) at the American University of Sharjah in collaboration with my peers- Ahmed Mehaisi & Mohammad Navid Qarizadah

 ## Dataset
 - Source: [Kaggle - Thyroid Cancer Risk Dataset](https://www.kaggle.com/datasets/bhargavchirumamilla/thyroid-cancer-risk-dataset)